photoprism/photoprism-docs/docs/getting-started/faq.md

 [development of Version 7 Unix in 1979](https://en.wikipedia.org/wiki/Chroot).
 It is used ever since for hosting applications exposed to the public Internet.

-Modern Linux containers are an incremental improvement.
+Modern Linux containers are an incremental enhancement.
 A main advantage of Docker is that application images can be easily made available to users via Internet.
 It provides a common standard across most operating systems and devices, which saves our team a lot of time that we can then spend [more effectively](../developer-guide/code-quality.md#effectiveness-efficiency), for example, providing support and developing one of the many features that users are waiting for.